JamFfm/NEXTIONDisplay/README.md

 Use Nextion Display on a CraftbeerPi3 installation.

-This is alpha and not for use in production installations!
+This is beta and not for use in production installations!

-Until now code is just in a very first version with known malfunktions!
-Display design in alpha version!
+Until now code is just in a first version with known malfunktions!
+Display design in beta version!

 # Installation

 1. Power off the display.
-Store the .tft file in this repository via a PC/Mac on a SD Card in a fat32 system (usually SD card max 32GB).
+Store the .tft file of this repository via a PC/Mac on a SD Card in a fat32 system (usually SD card max 32GB).
 There must be only 1 file on the card.
-Push the SD card in the display.
+Push the SD card in the display SD Card reader.
 Power on the display.
 Remove SD Card after installation.
 Again poweroff/poweron.
 Now you see the new startscreen.

 2. Load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

-    Workaround1:

-    Copy the NEXTIONDisplay folder to `/home/pi/craftbeerpi3/modules/plugins/`

-    or

-    Workaround2:
+    Workaround:

     Key in on the command box of Raspi